theLomax/ReguRoute/_project-plan.md

 #### Geographic Precision:
 Initial implementation should focus on state-level regulations.
 A future iteration must incorporate a system for handling stricter city- or county-level ordinances (e.g., New York City, Chicago).

+---

+## Development Task List

+This section tracks the major development tasks, marking what has been completed and what remains.

+### Phase 1: Backend & Infrastructure Setup (✓ Complete)
+- [x] Initialize pnpm monorepo for frontend and backend workspaces.
+- [x] Create a basic Fastify server for the backend using TypeScript.
+- [x] Develop a multi-stage `Dockerfile` for production-ready backend containerization.
+- [x] Set up `docker-compose.yml` to orchestrate the backend, database (PostGIS), and routing engine (ORS).
+- [x] Implement live-reloading for the backend service in the Docker Compose environment.
+- [x] Add a health check endpoint to the backend and configure it in Docker Compose.
+- [x] Establish and test a database connection from the backend to the PostGIS container.
+- [x] Document the project setup and development workflow in `README.md`.

+### Phase 2: Core Backend Logic (Next Steps)
+- [ ] Set up a database migration system (e.g., `node-pg-migrate`).
+- [ ] Define initial database schema for regulations, states, and user data.
+- [ ] Create API endpoints for core features (e.g., user registration, saving routes).
+- [ ] Develop logic to query the OpenRouteService (ORS) API for route calculation.
+- [ ] Implement business logic to analyze routes against regulation data from the database.

+### Phase 3: Frontend Development
+- [ ] Scaffold the frontend application (e.g., using React/Vite).
+- [ ] Create a `Dockerfile` for the frontend service.
+- [ ] Integrate the frontend service into `docker-compose.yml`.
+- [ ] Develop UI components for user input (start/end points, cargo details).
+- [ ] Integrate a mapping library (e.g., Leaflet, Mapbox) to display routes.

+### Phase 4: Deployment & CI/CD
+- [ ] Create a CI/CD pipeline (e.g., using GitHub Actions) to build and test on push.
+- [ ] Prepare the application for deployment to a cloud provider.